wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 without involving the MSHR.
-Otherwise, the coherence controller will insert it into the MSHR, which will be handled in the future after all requests that precede it are drained (and as discussed earlier, the waiting request is scheduled for retry by one of the preceding requests).
+Otherwise, the coherence controller will insert it into the MSHR, which will be handled in the future after all requests that precede it are drained (and as discussed earlier, the waiting request is scheduled for retry by one of the preceding requests or the corresponding responses).

 Insertion into MSHR takes place by calling `allocateMSHR()`, which is defined in the base class controller.
 There are three outcomes to MSHR allocation: (1) The allocation succeeds, and the entry allocated is the front entry of the register.
 The function returns `OK`;